anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: He who lives in harmony with himself lives in harmony with the universe.
+Quote: When I dare to be powerful, to use my strength in the service of my vision, then it becomes less and less important whether I am afraid.

-By: Marcus Aurelius
+By: Audre Lorde